netenglabs/suzieq/docs/inventory.md

 The device sources currently supported are:

-- Suzieq native yaml (the same used with the old option `-D`)
+- Host list (the same used with the old option `-D` in Suzieq 0.15.x or lower)
 - Ansible inventory, specifing a path to a file that has to be the output of ```ansible-inventory --list``` command
 - Netbox

 Each source must have a name so that it can be referred to in the `namespace` section.

-Each source can contain a field called `copy`.
-This field is used to replicate and override the content of another source:
+Whenever a source has many fields in common with another, you don't have to rewrite it.
+With the `copy: <source_name>` all the fields of `<source-name>` are automatically replicated, and it is possible to specify only the ones which changes:

 ```yaml
 - name: netbox-orig
   type: netbox